Moroni, Comoros: Climate

 Moroni features a tropical rainforest climate (Af), with generally heavy precipitation throughout the year—only October sees on average less than 100 mm of rain (roughly 98 mm).
 The average annual rainfall is 2700 mm and it rains during all months of the year.
 The monsoon season lasts from November to April.
-Humidity is in the range of 69 to 79 percent.
+Humidity is in the range of 69 to 79 per cent.
 Moroni's average temperatures throughout the year are relatively constant with a high in the range of 32–34 C and a low in the range of 14–20 C. The region experiences frequent cyclones and as the islands are located more than 10 degrees below the equator in the western part of the Indian Ocean, the climate is generally termed as "maritime tropical".

 Mount Karthala

-Moroni is situated at the foot of Mount Karthala, 10 km northwest from the volcano's crater.
+Moroni is situated at the foot of Mount Karthala, 10 km northwest of the volcano's crater.
 The 2361 m high active volcano is reported to be one of the largest active volcanoes in the world, with a diameter of about 1 mi, and erupting approximately every eleven years over the past two hundred years.
 The eruption of 2005 caused displacement of a large number of people due to volcanic ash.

 Wildlife

-The volcano which forms the backdrop of the Moroni city has numerous bird species including Comoro pigeon, Karthala scops owl, Comoro cuckoo-roller, Comoro drongo, Comoro thrush, Comoro bulbul, Humblot's flycatcher, Comoro cuckoo-shrike, Kirk's white-eye, Karthala white-eye, Comoro brush-warbler, Comoro green sunbird, and Comoro fody.
+The volcano which forms the backdrop of Moroni city has numerous bird species including Comoro pigeon, Karthala scops owl, Comoro cuckoo-roller, Comoro drongo, Comoro thrush, Comoro bulbul, Humblot's flycatcher, Comoro cuckoo-shrike, Kirk's white-eye, Karthala white-eye, Comoro brush-warbler, Comoro green sunbird, and Comoro fody.